 You can't predict when your cat is going to get sick or injured.
-But you'll be protected from expensive veterinary bills thanks to a great pet insurance plan.
+But you can protect your cat from expensive veterinary bills with a pet insurance plan from Embrace.

-Cats are more prone to accidents and illnesses as they age.
-The sooner you protect your cat with a comprehensive pet insurance policy the better you'll be prepared to manage expensive veterinary bills in the future.
+Cats become more prone to accidents and illnesses as they get older.
+The sooner you protect your cat with a comprehensive pet insurance plan, the better prepared you'll be when you have to manage expensive veterinary bills in the future.

 An Embrace policy protects your cat against common problems such as feline asthma, car accidents, swallowed objects and more.